 Sensitivity: This rapid vulnerability assessment shows that there are key existing sensitivities among vulnerable population groups, particularly: children, women, ethnic minority groups17, and the elderly.
-There are also key ecosystem change impacts on both livelihoods and housing stock18.
+There are also key ecosystem change impacts on both livelihoods and housing stock.

-- □ Vulnerable population groups.
+- Vulnerable population groups.
 There are several groups the RVA has shown as particularly sensitive to existing and increased climate impacts.
 It has found that five of the eight settlements reported specific impacts of existing climate issues on vulnerable groups.
 These include: - Women's inclusion.
 Three of the eight settlements had a high proportion of female headed households.
 In two of the focus settlements women were said to have the sole burden of responsibility for managing household affairs and money and caring for children and the elderly.
-In four out of five informal settlements where female headed households were recorded, the household income was significantly below the average household income in the settlement (see table in Annex 1b).
-Detailed vulnerability assessments will further explore women's vulnerabilities and the project will ensure a particular focus on women's participation in the development of resilience plans to enable project resources to support resilience building and concrete adaptation actions that benefit women.
-Also, as noted above, children have been identified as particularly vulnerable groups to several climate, ecosystem, infrastructure and behavioural dimensions.
+These settlements will have a particular focus on women's participation in the development of resilience plans to enable project resources to support resilience building.
+Also, as noted above, children have been identified as particularly vulnerable groups to several climate, ecosystem, infrastructure and behavioural dimensions. - Ethnic minorities.
+Three of the eight settlements had a higher proportion of ethnic minorities whose particular sensitivities as a result of their membership of these groups, (for example lower levels of bonding and linking social capital), will be incorporated into the development of the assessment tool and inform plans. - Older people were also found to be particularly vulnerable to flooding and mobility issues it creates, with associated reduction of independence and social participation and increased support needs.
+Project resources will prioritise projects which enhance inclusion and participation of the elderly. - Housing.
+The RVA has shown particular sensitivities of housing and sanitation infrastructure to climate and ecosystem impacts.
+Most settlements (five of the eight) had more than 50% of dwellings with poor or average construction quality and six of the eight had greater than 40% of dwellings with sanitation discharging directly (untreated) into the local environment (often the settlements storm water drainage).
+Half the settlements had inadequate water connections, in many cases these include connections that are prone to contamination from effluent overspill in communities.
+The full project vulnerability assessment will identify those most sensitive and exposed households and key resilience strategies and opportunities for improvements.